Liceo classico Cavour: Teaching

 The original curriculum (1568) focused on Rhetoric and Latin; since 1848, the emphasis has been on classical studies, mainly Latin and Classical Greek, and (with changes made in 1923 and later improvements in courses of study) it still emphasizes on Latin language (from first to fifth year) and Latin Literature (third to fifth year), Ancient Greek Language (first to fifth year) and Ancient Greek literature (third to fifth year), Humanities and Classics, although with the increasing support of sciences.

 Liceo Cavour today

 Liceo Cavour provides good quality education, for which it has always been renowned in Turin.
 The school ranked first in the research made by the Fondazione Giovanni Agnelli and published in January 2009.
-By now it is a larger school than it has been for much of its history.
-In the 1870s there were about 350 students; today they are about 930–950.
-Almost all of the school's pupils go to universities after leaving.
-In 2009–2010 the TV Series «Fuori classe» was partially filmed at the school (the fiction, about an Italian high school and its teachers and students, has been broadcast from January 2011, by the Italian state owned public service broadcaster RAI).
+By now, it is a larger school than it has been for much of its history.
+In the 1870s, there were about 350 students; today, there are about 930–950.
+Almost all of the school's pupils go to universities after graduation.
+In 2009–2010, the TV Series «Fuori classe» was partially filmed at the school (the fiction, about an Italian high school and its teachers and students, has been broadcast from January 2011, by the Italian state-owned public service broadcaster RAI).